soundofives/worldbuilding/Locations/15k/15k/Factions/Religious/Cycle of Twins.md

     - Orin Darksbane is a prominent figure within the Cycle of Twins who has advocated for a diplomatic resolution to the religious conflict with The Myriad.
 His efforts aim to reduce tension and promote peaceful coexistence.

 The Cycle of Twins faces a challenging period in its history, as it grapples with diminishing influence, internal divisions, and a religious war with The Myriad.
 Its future will be shaped by the ability of its leaders to adapt to changing times and maintain relevance in the empire's spiritual landscape.

+The Cycle of Twins is an old institution with extensive headquarters in the huge Temple of the Twins in Sinisa.
+The church is run--almost exclusively--by the Duskivaine family.
+The Duskivaines are a wide family of dark elves often intermarried with members of the vampire clans of Ithalas and the Ishur family that runs the Bank of Miros.
+The matriarch of the family is Dragana Duskivaine, the Fifth Life of Ivara.
+She's flanked by her sisters, Saira, Maja, and Bojia.
+Them and their families make up some of the highest ranks in the Cycle.

+The Duskivaine estates are spread across the seven Pales.
+Dragana lives primarily within the great Temple of the Twins as the high priestess, but she owns and often resides in the ancestral family castle in the hills outside Sinisa.